himanshuojha2000/100Projects/README.md

 An **animated text effect** where words appear one by one as if they are being typed automatically.
 After completion, they are erased and replaced with the next word.
 Ideal for headings and introduction sections.
 🛠 **Tech Used:** HTML, CSS, JavaScript

-🔹 P19 - Custom Cursor Effect 🎯
+### 🔹 P19 - Custom Cursor Effect 🎯
 A custom mouse cursor that replaces the default pointer with a stylish, animated design.
 The cursor smoothly follows the mouse movements and can change shape, color, or size based on user interactions.
-🛠 Tech Used: HTML, CSS, JavaScript
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ### 🔹 P20 - Video Trailer Popup 🎬
 An interactive **video trailer popup** that plays a video when a button is clicked and allows users to close it with a smooth transition effect.
 The background dims when the video is active for a better viewing experience.
 🛠 **Tech Used:** HTML, CSS, JavaScript

-🔹 P21 - Random Emoji Generator 🎭✨
+### 🔹 P21 - Random Emoji Generator 🎭✨
 A fun and interactive tool that displays a random emoji on each button click.
 Great for mood-based interactions, emoji-based games, or just for fun!
-🛠 Tech Used: HTML, CSS, JavaScript
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ### 🔹 P22 - Animated Navigation Bar 📜
 A stylish **animated navigation bar** that smoothly expands and collapses when toggled.
 The navbar starts hidden and appears dynamically with smooth CSS transitions.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P23 - Arrow Fade Out Animation ⬇️✨
+An arrow indicator at the bottom of the screen that bounces continuously and fades out as the user scrolls down.
+Helps indicate scrolling interaction in a stylish way.
 🛠 **Tech Used:** HTML, CSS, JavaScript

 ---